 The Senior Management is responsible for establishing the Interest rate risk framework and provides input to assist the BOD in discharging its oversight responsibilities.
-Management Committees i.e. Assets and Liabilities Committee ("ALCO") and the Management Risk Management Committee ("MRMC") reviewed the development of risk management policies, defining the strategies and ensuring the risk management results are aligns with the Bank's business strategies.
+Management Committees i.e. Assets and Liabilities Committee ("ALCO") and the Management Risk Management Committee ("MRMC") are responsible for reviewing the development of risk management policies, defining the strategies and ensuring the risk management outcomes are aligned with the Bank's business strategies.

-In monitoring the Bank's earnings resulting from interest rate risk framework, the Bank's used the re-pricing gap analysis as the primary tool.
-The rate sensitive assets and liabilities are compared based on the re-price dates.
-The monitoring is focused on the risk arises if interest rates are settled on liabilities for periods which differ from those on offsetting assets.
+In monitoring the Bank's earnings based on interest rate risk framework, the Bank uses the re-pricing gap analysis as the primary tool.
+The rate sensitive assets and liabilities are profiled based on the re-priced dates and the impact is derived accordingly.
+The monitoring is focused on the risk arising from interest rates settled on liabilities which differ from offsetting assets in the respective repricing/maturity periods.

-In addition, the Bank's also monitoring the re-pricing risk arise from timing differences in the maturity for fixed-rate and repricing for floating-rate bank assets, liabilities and off-balance-sheet positions.
+In addition, the Bank is also monitoring the re-pricing risk arising from repricing/maturity in timing differences for floating-rate and fixed-rate bank assets, liabilities and off-balance-sheet positions.